 Lots of colors and supplies – watercolor paints, oil pastels, crayons, colored pencils and drawing pencils.
 Carrying case makes it easy to take anywhere.
 Great for indoor or outdoor use.
 Comes with pencil sharpener, eraser, and color chart.
 Fast shipping.
 Arrives in good condition.

-The quality on the art implement products is not the same as professional products, but it is a good set for beginners.
+The quality is not the same as professional products, but it is a good choice for beginners.

 Wide range of colors.
 All the markers, crayons, and pencils have their own spot.
 Handled carrying case that clips closed for easy portability.
 Comes with lots of colors.
-Great for kids because it offers art supplies kids can use, rather than pastels and paints that can be impractical in other sets.
+Great for children because it offers supplies they can use, rather than pastels and paints that can be impractical for certain age groups.
 Carrying case is sturdy.
 Easy portability.

-All of the implements in this set have to be carefully put back in their spot, which might make it impractical for the youngest artists.
+All of the pieces have to be carefully put back in their spot, which might make it impractical for the youngest artists.

 Scratch-off sheet is smooth and works well.
 Comes with two scratchers and 20 sheets of scratch paper.
-Great travel activity art kit.
-Kids can make pictures with this kit without you having to worry about them coloring on anything.
+Great travel activity kit.
+Children can make pictures with this kit without you having to worry about them coloring on anything.
 Includes several sticker sheets.
-A good art kit for older kids.
+A good kit for older ages.

 Doesn't bleed through paper.
 Great for smaller children.
 Easy to handle.
 Comes with eight colors.
 Great activity sheets.
 Work well with finger paint paper.
 Children who have a hard time coloring will also really enjoy these dot markers.
 Comes with pages to use markers on and downloadable pages to supplement.